rnorth/fedi.rnorth.org/README.md

 **Important:** this repository is not intended to be a general-purpose guide to deploying GoToSocial to fly.io.
 It is intended to be a reference for my own deployment, and may not be suitable for your own deployment.
 You will absolutely need to make changes to the configuration files to suit your own needs.

+**I'm not yet using this deployment in production, and I'm not sure if I ever will.**

 ## Problems

 * GoToSocial is still in alpha state, and is not yet suitable for production use.